yowainwright/pastoralist/README.md

 ### Record Why an Override Exists

-The appendix keeps the reason beside the packages that still need the override.
+The appendix shows why the override was added, why it is needed, or if it can be removed.

 ```diff
  {